Karin Lesch: Post-theatrical career

 Lesch lead a private life, avoiding both public and media attention.
 On 23 December 2013, however, she granted a very rare interview to the Tagblatt der Stadt Zürich – a paper from her hometown of Zürich – in commemoration of the 40th anniversary of Drei Haselnüsse für Aschenbrödel, where she spoke about both the film, as well as memories of her childhood in Switzerland.
 Lesch also spoke of her only visit to Zürich in 1991, after the fall of the East Bloc when she was free to travel, and the enjoyment she felt in revisiting old haunts from her childhood after an absence of some forty-four years.

 Personal life and death

-Lesch married East German producer-director (1930–2009), who later became the Director General of DEFA, the state-owned film studio in the former German Democratic Republic.
+Lesch married East German producer-director Hans Dieter Mäde (1930–2009), who later became the Director General of DEFA, the state-owned film studio in the former German Democratic Republic.

 Lesch remained in the East through the turbulence leading up to the 1990 Reunification of Germany, and the period of adjustment in its aftermath, where she continued to live, now widowed and in retirement, in the Berlin-Brandenburg Metropolitan Region of Brandenburg in eastern Germany.